sweagleExpert/integrations/docker/README.md

 An example of full docker-compose file is also provided here if you want to quickly deploy a SWEAGLE instance for test purpose

+## TO TEST IT

+- Build all images and fill docker compose file with required parameters (at least your SWEAGLE license, all the rest could use default values)

+- From the folder where you put `docker-compose.yml` file

+`docker-compose up`

 ## TO DO LIST (IMPROVMENTS)